Uizard Screenshot: Convert screenshots to editable mockups with AI

 Achieving perfection

 It is unlikely that turning a screenshot into a UI design will ever be completely perfect.
-Turning a screenshot into an editable design as faithfully as possible is a really hard task.
+Turning a screenshot into a customizable design as faithfully as possible is a really hard task.
 There is no “thought process” in neural networks that we can analyze to understand the decisions made by our AI designer when redesigning your screenshot.

 Intuition-guided experimentation followed by careful result tweaking is what enables us to get as close as possible to perfection.
 As with a human designer, mistakes can sometimes happen, but luckily, you can always modify and tweak anything with Uizard's easy-to-use, drag-and-drop editor.